rook/rook/Documentation/ceph-object-store-crd.md

 ## Zone Settings

 The [zone](ceph-object-multisite.md) settings allow the object store to join custom created [ceph-object-zone](ceph-object-multisite-crd.md).

+When `zone` is set, the object-store will use the pools created by the ceph-object-zone.
+Also `preservePoolsOnDelete` must be set to true.

 * `name`: the name of the ceph-object-zone the object stores should be in.